pinpoint-apm/pinpoint/README.md

 Please check the release note at (https://github.com/naver/pinpoint/releases/tag/1.5.2)<br/>
 We're now focusing on developing **v1.6.0**.

+Special shout out to dawidmalina, majinkai, jart and many others for your contribution and feedback.<br/>
+Without your help, we would not have been able to reach our current level of product maturity.
+We are extremely grateful for all your help and will continue to try our very best to provide you with the best possible experience using Pinpoint.<br/>
+We look forward to working with you as we enter the next chapter in development.<br/>
+Thank you.

 ### Plugin Development Guide (2016/03/18)
 We now have a [plugin development guide](https://github.com/naver/pinpoint/wiki/Pinpoint-Plugin-Developer-Guide "Pinpoint Plugin Development Guide").
 Yay!